-- · the results of our and our collaborative partners' preclinical studies and clinical trials; - our ability to recruit and enroll patients for our clinical trials; - the efficacy, safety and reliability of our product candidates; - · the speed at which we develop our product candidates; - our ability to design and successfully execute appropriate clinical trials; - our ability to manufacture raw materials for use in our clinical trials, including our Phase 3 clinical trial of NeoCart; - our ability to protect and develop intellectual property rights related to our products; - our ability to maintain a good relationship with regulatory authorities; - the timing and scope of regulatory approvals, if any; - our ability to commercialize and market any of our product candidates that receive regulatory approval; - market perception and acceptance of regenerative medicine products; - · acceptance of our product candidates by physicians, patients and institutions; - the cost to manufacture and price of our products; - · adequate levels of reimbursement under private and governmental health insurance plans, including Medicare; and our ability to manufacture and sell commercial quantities of any approved products to the market.
+- the results of our and our collaborative partners' preclinical studies and clinical trials; - the relative prices and perceived value of competitive products as compared to NeoCart; - our ability to recruit and enroll patients for our clinical trials; - the relative efficacy, safety, ease of use, reliability and durability of our product candidates; - the speed at which we and our competitors develop our respective product candidates; - our ability to design and successfully execute appropriate clinical trials; - our ability to manufacture raw materials for use in our clinical trials, including our Phase 3 clinical trial of NeoCart; - our ability to protect and develop intellectual property rights related to our products; - our ability to maintain a good relationship with regulatory authorities; - the timing and scope of regulatory approvals, if any; - · our ability to commercialize and market any of our product candidates that receive regulatory approval; - market perception and acceptance of regenerative medicine products; - acceptance of our product candidates by physicians, patients and institutions; - the cost to manufacture and price of our products; - · adequate levels of reimbursement under private and governmental health insurance plans, including Medicare; and - · our ability to manufacture and sell commercial quantities of any approved products to the market.

 If our competitors market products that are more effective, safer or less expensive than our future products or that reach the market sooner than our future products, we may not achieve commercial success.
+In addition, poor market reception to the recently launched MACI product by a competitor could negatively impact the future launch of NeoCart.
 Any inability to compete effectively will adversely impact our business and financial prospects.